Oppositional Defiant Disorder: Symptoms and Treatment

 Helping Children Succeed in School

 Helping children in the school setting can involve collaboration between parents and educators.
-IEP (Individualized Educational Plan) provides specialized support for children with ODD in facing educational problems.
+An IEP (Individualized Educational Plan) provides specialized support for children with ODD in facing educational problems.
 Regular communication between parents and educators is essential to address the challenges.
 Feedback from educators can help parents reinforce consistent strategies for a child at home.

 Creating a Supportive Environment